leeferfeefer/stonks-api/README.md

 to run available to any machine on network: `flask run -host=0.0.0.0`

+to add to requirements file:
+`pip freeze > requirements.txt`

-to install dependencies: `pip install -r requirements.txt`
+to install dependencies:
+`pip install -r requirements.txt`